RonBulaon/AlumniChecker/README.md

 # Alumni Checker
-This tool will query SMU alumnus status in [ALMA](https://exlibrisgroup.com/products/alma-library-services-platform/) through an API.
+This tool will query SMU alumnus status from [ALMA](https://exlibrisgroup.com/products/alma-library-services-platform/) through Alma REST API.
 The ID barcode can either be scanned or manually inputed.
 Powered by [Django](https://www.djangoproject.com/) Python web framweork and [PostGres](https://www.postgresql.org/) and containerized in [Docker](https://www.docker.com/), with [Nginx](https://www.nginx.com/) as reverse proxy with HTTPS enabled.

 # Features